Market Analysts see Redbox Entertainment Inc. [RDBX] falling to $1. Time to buy?

 How has RDBX stock performed recently?

-Redbox Entertainment Inc. [RDBX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 54.77.
-With this latest performance, RDBX shares dropped by -35.08% in over the last four-week period, additionally plugging by 11.05% over the last 6 months – not to mention a drop of -36.61% in the past year of trading.
+Redbox Entertainment Inc. [RDBX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.65.
+With this latest performance, RDBX shares dropped by -31.49% in over the last four-week period, additionally sinking by -4.34% over the last 6 months – not to mention a drop of -49.30% in the past year of trading.

 Redbox Entertainment Inc. [RDBX]: Deeper insight into the fundamentals